 We took all that information and a lot more and synthesized it into opportunity parcels on campus.
 This looks at where surface lots are today, underutilized parcels of campus, and buildings that will need replacement within the next 20 years, looking at how those could be redeveloped to offer more and higher use for that land.
 We also looked at the public realm, which is an integral part of the campus experience for everyone: visitors, students, faculty, and staff.
 How do we create that quality public realm on campus with a hierarchy?
 One that is performing sustainably and providing quality spaces for health and wellness on campus.
 Those all coalesce into these four big ideas we've identified that are helping us guide all the design work we're working on, creating a destination on campus.
 These align with the principles of course, i.e., the four big ideas guiding spatial design and creating a destination for education, innovation, sustainability, and research on campus.
 Creating a campus aimed at student engagement increases housing opportunities and improves the quality of life on campus.

 Michelle: The bottom two, one talks about creating an identity for Auraria, and the other talks about a campus that supports the growth of all three institutions.
 Going back to what you said about four slides ago around the institutional identities.
-As we know, when we're in meetings and meeting our alumni, nobody talks about being a graduate of the Auraria ampus.
+As we know, when we're in meetings and meeting our alumni, nobody talks about being a graduate of the Auraria Campus.
 Although, I think we can all agree that having stronger Auraria campus amenities is good for all of us.
 I'm just wondering about the wording and phrasing because here you talk about a campus that supports the growth of institutions.
 I wonder if it should be the opposite, the Auraria campus supports the growth of all institutions and then the identities of each of the institutions.

 It feels to me like it's that the phrasing matters here and what you're talking about is focusing on the identity of tri-institutes for Auraria, when I think we're all talking about making stronger amenities and a stronger campus that meets the needs of the students but maintaining the identity piece of the institution.
 That's the very first.
 It's been seen that the last campus master plans focus on these neighborhood identities, which have been good for students’ sense of pride and belonging. yeah, both are important.